See how this new WaterWatch PRO feature shows you rainfall every 15 minutes so you can take quick action when needed.

 The time needed to collect and process this NOAA file introduces an unavoidable delay in text and email notifications for the 24-hour accumulated value.
 For example, if it begins raining at 8 am, the NOAA file WaterWatch PRO uses isn’t available until 9 am.
-It takes us approximately 20 minutes to process this huge file, make the comparisons, and notify clients.
+Thus, it takes us approximately 20 minutes to process this vast file, make the comparisons, and notify clients.

 In this example, a client would receive a notification of a threshold exceedance around 9:25 am.
 Until the data is available, you see the words “Processing” in the View Precip History display, as shown in the example on the right in the diagram above.

 WaterWatch PRO’s standard 24-hour notification is satisfactory for a client whose needs are not time-sensitive.
-Many do not urgently need to act based on rainfall events.
+For example, many do not urgently need to act based on rainfall events.

-RAPID-RAIN provides a faster notification of rainfall for those needing to take immediate action to pull water quality samples, etc.
+RAPID-RAIN provides a faster notification of rainfall for those needing immediate action to pull water quality samples, etc.

 One significant difference is that the data used by RAPID-RAIN is raw data from NOAA radar sites.
-It does not include gauge correction and other inputs used by the standard WaterWatch PRO 24-hour notification.
+Therefore, it does not include gauge correction and other inputs used by the standard WaterWatch PRO 24-hour notification.